intel-analytics/ipex-llm-tutorial/ch_7_Finetune/7_1_Finetune_Llama2-7B.md

 > If you have already downloaded the `.jsonl` file from [Abirate/english_quotes](https://huggingface.co/datasets/Abirate/english_quotes/blob/main/quotes.jsonl), you could use `data = load_dataset("json", data_files= "path/to/your/.jsonl/file")` to specify the local path instead of `data = load_dataset("Abirate/english_quotes")`.

 ### 7.1.2.4 Load Tokenizer
 A tokenizer enables tokenizing and detokenizing process in LLM training and inference.
 You can use [Huggingface transformers](https://huggingface.co/docs/transformers/index) API to load the tokenizer directly.
-It can be used seamlessly with models loaded by BigDL-LLM.
+It can be used seamlessly with models loaded by IPEX-LLM.
 For Llama 2, the corresponding tokenizer class is `LlamaTokenizer`.

 ```python
 from transformers import LlamaTokenizer